About us

 Kavitha is responsible for the coordination of database management, data integrity and analysis and production of statistical reports to support our business.

 Kavitha also supports a range of business-wide quality improvement projects.
 She is customer-centric, focused, professional and has a growth mindset which enables her to make positive contributions to our team and her career.
 Kavitha likes to sketch and enjoys trying new recipes.
-She’s a huge cricket fan.

 Our Committees